Hyunjin95/Compilers/README.md

-# The SnuPL/1 Language
+# A Compiler for the SnuPL/1 Language

 The course project was to implement a simple compiler for the SnuPL/1 language from scratch.
-This compiler compiles the SnuPL/1 language to 32-bit Intel assembly code or an executable binary file.
+It compiles the SnuPL/1 language to 32-bit Intel assembly code or an executable binary file.

 The source code of compiler is in [5.Code.Generation/snuplc/src](https://github.com/hyunjin95/snu-compilers-2016/tree/master/5.Code.Generation/snuplc/src) and the sample files are in [samples](https://github.com/hyunjin95/snu-compilers-2016/tree/master/samples).